worka-ai/anvil/docs/17-appendices-docker-compose.md

 ---
 slug: /anvil/appendices/docker-compose
 title: 'Appendix A: Docker Compose Reference'
-description: A reference copy of the `docker-compose.yml` file for deploying a multi-node Anvil cluster.
+description: A reference copy of the `docker-compose.yml` file for deploying a multi-node Anvil cluster for testing.
 tags: [appendices, docker, configuration]
 ---

 # Appendix A: Docker Compose Reference

-This appendix contains the full `docker-compose.yml` file used for setting up a multi-node Anvil cluster for development and testing.
+This appendix contains a full `docker-compose.yml` file used for setting up a multi-node Anvil cluster for development and testing.
 It demonstrates how to configure multiple Anvil peers, connect them to shared databases, and set up the necessary networking and environment variables.
+This is a more complex setup than the single-node example in the Getting Started guide.

 ### Single-Node Development

-For a simpler, single-node setup, you can refer to the version in the [Getting Started](/docs/anvil/getting-started) guide.
+For a simpler, single-node setup, you can refer to the version in the [Getting Started](../getting-started) guide.

 ### Multi-Node Cluster (`docker-compose.yml`)